cloud-devops-enthusiast/DevOpsRoadmap2023/Linux and OS/File System.md

     - Each record is having its own address over the file by using which it can be accessed directly.
     - These records are not needed to be in sequence inside the file and they not need to be in any order on the storage device.

+  - Indexed sequential access:
+    - This whole model is based on the concept of sequential access.
+    - A whole record of the indexes is created for every record in the file with the pointers to the records.
+    - These indexed records are searched sequentially and the records uses the pointers to access the records directly.

+- Space Allocation

+Space allocation is the process of allocating the space to the files present in the storage devices like hard disk, floppy disk, etc by the operating system.
+The space allocation is done by the three main ways to allocate the space to the files:

+  - Contiguous Allocation: In this method of space allocation, the space is allocated to files in the form of contiguous address on the disk.
+This method assigns the space in a linear order or in a sequential order.
+This method is easy to implement but external fragmentation is a major problem in this method.

+  - Linked Allocation: In this method of space allocation, every file has its own list of links to the disk blocks.
+This link with every file present in the directory has a pointer or link to the next block of the file.
+This method has no external fragmentation.
+This method is effectively used in sequential access of files, but it is inefficient in the case of directly accesssing the files.

+  - Indexed Allocation: In this method of space allocation, a index block is created for every file which contains the pointers to the files.
+This method is designed so overcome the problems of contiguous and linked allocation methods.
+Every file has its own index block which contains the pointers to the blocks of the file.
+In the process, each Directory contains the index block of the file.
+This method is used in the case of random access of files.